kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 <a name="quick-requirejs-example"></a>
 ## A RequireJS Example
 This site's search functionality is powered by the [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
-It takes end user searches and returns the search results based on the data in a JSON object that contains the site content.
+It takes end user searches and returns the search results based on the data in a JSON object containing the site content.

 Tipue needs four separate JS files to work and they must be listed in the following order on an HTML page:

 1. `jquery.js`: the core jQuery library.
 2. `tipuesearch_content.js`: the file that contains the JSON object with the site content.
-3. `tipuesearch_set.js`: the file that sets rules for certain words inputed into the search field, rules such as ignoring words like "the" and "or".
+3. `tipuesearch_set.js`: the file that sets rules for certain words inputed into the search field, rules such as "ignore words like 'the' and 'or' in search inputs".
 4. `tipuesearch.js`: the core Tipue plugin code.

 In the past, setting up this functionality usually meant placing all these files in `<script>` tags on my HTML page in the order above, then putting my custom Tipue code somewhere below them.
 RequireJS allows for an easier process.